Authentication

 LLM logs and traces record the authenticated OAuth client separately from X-Archestra-Agent-Id.
 Use X-Archestra-Agent-Id as a caller-provided label, not as proof of client identity.

-Custom applications can also use the OAuth authorization code flow when they act on behalf of an individual user.
-The application redirects the user to the authorization endpoint with the llm:proxy scope, the user approves the consent screen, and the application exchanges the code for a user access token.
+An application can act on behalf of an individual user instead of as itself.
+It runs the OAuth authorization code flow with the llm:proxy scope, the user approves the consent screen, and the application exchanges the code for a user-bound access token used as the proxy bearer token.

-User OAuth tokens do not use the LLM OAuth Clients page.
-Provider-specific routes and Model Router resolve provider keys from the authorized user's accessible Model Provider keys: personal keys, org-wide keys, and team keys for teams the user belongs to.
+Either way the token is user-bound and carries no provider keys of its own: provider-specific routes and Model Router resolve provider keys from the authorized user's accessible Model Provider keys (personal keys, org-wide keys, and team keys for teams the user belongs to), and the user's cost limits and policies apply.

 The user OAuth token lifetime is controlled by Settings > Organization > Auth > OAuth token lifetime.
 The same setting applies to newly issued user OAuth tokens for MCP and custom application authorization-code flows.
 It does not change the fixed 1-hour lifetime for LLM OAuth client credentials tokens.